Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Optimal transport in the flat torus

 with

-where $\varphi$ is a transport potential from $P$ to $Q$ and $X\sim P$.
-Then we will see that the same holds in the two sample case.
+Then, we will see that the same holds in the two sample case.
 The idea is not new: it has already been used with the same goal in \cite{DelBarrio2019} for the quadratic cost in $\R^d$, and in its extension to general costs in \cite{Alberto}.
-Moreover, when using regularized optimal transport, \cite{Mena2019StatisticalBF} showed that the same technique can be applied. \begin{Theorem} Let $P,Q\in \mathcal{P}(\mathbb{T}^d)$ be probabilities with connected supports and negligible boundary such that their associated periodic measures satisfy $\mu_P, \mu_Q\ll \ell_d$.
-Then
+Moreover, when using regularized optimal transport, \cite{Mena2019StatisticalBF} showed that the same technique can be applied.
+A similar result, but using the idea in \cite{delbarrio_semidiscreto} of differentiating the supremum in the functional sense by applying the general result of \cite{carcamo}, yields also a CLT on the torus for $p\geq 2$, see \cite{Munk_2022}.